 In the 4x100 meter Relay the center lines of the zones are exactly 100 meters apart.
 The center line for the first zone is 100 meters (110 y) from the starting line for that lane.
 The center line for zone 2 is 200 meters from the starting line for that lane and is also the starting line for the 200 meter dash.
-The center line for zone 3 is 300 meters from the starting line for that lane and is also the starting line for the 100 meter races (if the 100 meter races are run from that location at the facility).
+The center line for zone 3 is 300 meters from the starting line for that lane and is also the starting line for that lane and is also the starting line for that lane and is also the starting line for that lane and is also the starting line for that lane and is also the starting line for that lane and is also the starting line for the 100 meter races (if the 100 meter races are run from that location at the facility).